Best Things to Do in the Presidio of San Francisco (Trails, Views, Beaches & Tunnel Tops Guide)

 Built between 1853 and 1861 to defend the entrance to San Francisco Bay, Fort Point sits directly beneath the southern approach of the Golden Gate Bridge and is one of the most dramatic historic sites in the Presidio.

-Walk along Crissy Field to the end (there is a small parking lot, and rideshares can get you close too), then step inside to explore vaulted corridors and cannon batteries while learning about the fort’s role in protecting the bay.
+Walk along Crissy Field to the end, or park in the small parking lot, then step inside to explore vaulted corridors and cannon batteries while learning about the fort’s role in protecting the bay.

-Even if you don’t tour the interior exhibits, the location alone makes it worth visiting.
-The perspective of the Golden Gate Bridge directly overhead is one of the most memorable viewpoints in San Francisco.
+The location alone makes it worth visiting.
+With the Golden Gate Bridge directly overhead, it’s one of the most memorable viewpoints in San Francisco.

 House of Air

-Built inside a former airplane hangar on Crissy Field, House of Air is one of the Presidio’s most unexpected attractions.
-The indoor trampoline park offers open jump sessions, obstacle courses, and climbing areas that are especially popular with kids. but it’s just as fun for adults.
+Built inside a former airplane hangar on Crissy Field, House of Air is an indoor trampoline park offering open jump sessions, obstacle courses, and climbing areas, especially popular with kids.
+But it’s just as fun for adults.

 It’s also a great backup plan when San Francisco’s weather shifts suddenly, which is known to happen, especially during summer months when fog rolls in fast and thick.